5 Ways to Reduce Your Software Development Risks

 Cost Overruns

-Two-thirds (66%) of enterprise software projects experience cost overruns, according to a study by McKinsey.
-This happens when unexpected expenses go beyond the initial budget estimate, and it can happen at any time during a project.
+Unexpected expenses can cause projects to exceed the initial budget estimate, and it can happen at any time during a project.

 Typically, cost overruns are caused by specific factors, so it’s important to understand and address these to contain them.
 Some of these factors include:

-• Estimation errors: One of the primary causes of higher-than-expected project costs, this often happens unintentionally because inexperienced sponsors and project managers (PMs) are excited to see their ideas come to life.
-They miscalculate the project’s complexity, the cost of the total development, or make errors as a result of forecasting bias.
+• Estimation errors: One of the primary causes of higher-than-expected project costs, estimation errors often happen because of inexperience.
+New sponsors and project managers (PMs) miscalculate the project’s complexity and the cost of the total development.
+They may also make errors as a result of forecast bias.

-• Poor stakeholder communications: Often, company execs who sponsor projects don’t fully understand how the software works, so they don’t communicate requirements properly.
+• Poor stakeholder communications: Company execs who sponsor projects often don’t fully understand how the software works, so they don’t communicate requirements properly.
 This leads to unclear instructions and inaccurate scoping of the project.

 Time Overruns